apache/drill/_docs/sql-ref/data-types/001-date.md

 title: "Date, Time, and Timestamp"
 parent: "Data Types"
 ---
-Using familiar date and time formats, listed in the [SQL data types table](/docs/data-types), you can construct query date and time data.
+Using familiar date and time formats, listed in the [SQL data types table](/docs/data-types/supported-data-types), you can construct query date and time data.
 You need to cast textual data to date and time data types.
 The format of date, time, and timestamp text in a textual data source needs to match the SQL query format for successful casting.

 DATE, TIME, and TIMESTAMP store values in Coordinated Universal Time (UTC).
-Currently, Drill does not support casting a TIMESTAMP with time zone, but you can use the TO_TIMESTAMP function (link to example) in a query to use time stamp data having a time zone.
+Currently, Drill does not support casting a TIMESTAMP with time zone, but you can use the [TO_TIMESTAMP function](/docs/casting/converting-data-types#to_timestamp) in a query to use time stamp data having a time zone.

-Before running a query, you can check the formatting of your dates and times as shown in the following examples.
-The examples refer to a dummy JSON file in the FROM clause.
-The dummy JSON file has following contents.

-    {"dummy" : "data"}

 Next, use the following literals in a SELECT statement.